Ramona and Her Father

-Ramona and Her Father is the fourth book in Beverly Cleary's popular Ramona Quimby series.
-In this humorous children's novel, Mr. Quimby loses his job and Ramona thinks up ways to earn money and help her family out.
-Published in 1977, Ramona and Her Father was a Newbery Honor Book.
+Ramona and Her Father is a 1977 children's novel by American author Beverly Cleary.
+It is the fourth book in the Ramona series, following Ramona the Brave (1975).
+In the novel, when Mr. Quimby loses his job, Ramona thinks up ways to earn money and help her family out.
+The first edition of the book was illustrated by Alan Tiegreen, with later editions by Tracy Dockray.
+Ramona and Her Father was well received and became a Newbery Honor Book in 1978.